wish-abc/wsi-classification/README.md

 # Key Feature Fusion for Pathological Image Multi-Instance Learning Classification
-This repository contains the implementation of two multi-instance learning (MIL) methods for pathological image classification.
+This repository contains the implementation of two multi-instance learning (MIL) methods for pathological image classification, which are the core contributions of the master's thesis "Research on Multi-Instance Learning Classification Method of Pathological Images Based on Key Feature Fusion" (University of Chinese Academy of Sciences, 2026).
+The code is currently being prepared for release.

 ## Method 1: Multi-Scale Key Feature Fusion (MFF-MIL)